jeroen66124/jeroen66124.github.io/_posts/2023-08-21-playstation-3-emulator-basic-setup-and-tips.md

 {: .prompt-tip }

 ## Introduction
-Gaming enthusiasts often find themselves nostalgic for older console titles that may no longer be available on the market.
+I find myself often nostalgic for older console titles that may no longer be available on the market, or not owning the console that is compatible with a certain game.
 Thanks to emulation software like RPCS3, players can relive the glory days of PlayStation 3 games on their modern hardware.
 In this guide, you will go through the step-by-step process of setting up the RPCS3 emulator to enjoy your favorite PS3 games on your PC.

 ## Prerequisites
 Here's what you'll need to get started: